hmccode/hmccode.github.io/_posts/2017-03-31-introducing-hmc-engage.md

 Internally, `HMC eNgage` routes requests to the different products and only offer a container to host the tabs and the user interaction.
 This extensible architecture will have a very positive impact and allows us to re-use our investment for VOILA and Sapphire, for example.

 What is with the `eNgage` name?
 Well...it is up to your imagination....but when we invented the name, we thought of `explore` and `gauge`.... but then we also wanted this to an engagement platform.
-So we called it conveniently `eNgage`.
+So we called it conveniently `eNgage` and omitted the `u` to avoid spelling-mistake syndrome.
 Once you realize its full potential, I hope you will be as excited about it as we are!! :-)

 ## Tabs